-- Fuel type was scattered piles of jack pine slash with grass, shrubs, blueberries, and some seedling and sapling jack pine.
-The loading and continuity was highly variable due to the clearcutting and subsequent scattering of slash throughout the unit.
+Fuel type was scattered piles of jack pine slash with grass, shrubs, blueberries, and some seedling and sapling jack pine.
+The loading and continuity were highly variable due to the cleacutting and subsequent scattering of slash throughout the unit.
 The slash was originally piled at one location due to a whole tree harvesting method.
-At the request of the District, the timber sale contractor redistributed the slash back throughout the unit per the original intent of the project to broadcast burn the slash. - The predominant jack pine forest experiences a "spring dip" in live needle moisture during April and May in this area of Michigan (Figure 13, page 13 GTR-NC83).
+At the request of the District, the timber sale contractor redistributed the slash back throughout the unit per the original intent of the project to broadcast burn the slash.

+The predominant jack pine forest type experiences a "spring dip" in live needle moisture during April and May in this area of Michigan (Figure 13, Page 13 GTR-NC83).
 This reduction in live needle moisture coincides with spring fire season and historical records show most crown fires occur during this period.
-Summer crown fires do occur but are less common and consume less acres normally.

-Resources for the 28 acre burn included:
+Resources for the 28-acre burn included: